matryx/nanome-docs/docs/deeplinking.md

 > A scientist visits a web page that is showing a single molecule or project with information about it.
 Clicking the "Open in Nanome" button would launch Nanome and automatically load in a PDB, Nanome/Pymol session file, or any of our supported file types.

-<a href="https://open.nanome.ai/#/<base64-payload>" class="btn">Open a single file in Nanome</a>
+<a href="https://open.nanome.ai/#/W3sidHlwZSI6ImxvYWQiLCJzb3VyY2VzIjpbeyJ0eXBlIjoiaHR0cCIsInBhdGgiOiJodHRwczovL2ZpbGVzLnJjc2Iub3JnL2Rvd25sb2FkLzZMVTcuY2lmIn1dfV0=" class="btn">Open a single file in Nanome</a>

 - Loading Multiple files

 > A scientist visits a web page that has many ligands and a protein.
 The scientist could then select several compounds and click "Open in Nanome".
 The Nanome application launches automatically loading in the ligands aligned to the protein.

-<a href="https://open.nanome.ai/#/<base64-payload>" class="btn">Open multiple files in Nanome</a>
+<a href="https://open.nanome.ai/#/W3sidHlwZSI6ImxvYWQiLCJzb3VyY2VzIjpbeyJ0eXBlIjoiaHR0cCIsInBhdGgiOiJodHRwczovL2ZpbGVzLnJjc2Iub3JnL2Rvd25sb2FkLzZMVTcuY2lmIn0seyJ0eXBlIjoiaHR0cCIsInBhdGgiOiJodHRwczovL2ZpbGVzLnJjc2Iub3JnL2Rvd25sb2FkLzVDRU8uY2lmIn1dfV0=" class="btn">Open multiple files in Nanome</a>

 - Run a script

-> A scientist can click a button in the web browser and it would would load and run a Nanome Macro (written in LUA) in the room and apply changes such as changing the molecular representation for the secondary structure, doing modifying molecular operations
+> A scientist can click a button in the web browser and it would would load and run a Nanome Macro (written in LUA) in the room and apply changes such as changing the molecular representation for the secondary structure, doing modifying molecular operations. [(See Lua Script here)](#run-script-functions-lua-directly)

-<a href="https://open.nanome.ai/#/<base64-payload>" class="btn">Run a script in Nanome</a>
+<a href="https://open.nanome.ai/#/W3sidHlwZSI6InNjcmlwdCIsInNjcmlwdCI6IlxuICAgICAgICAgICAgZnVuY3Rpb24gbWFpbiAoKVxuICAgICAgICAgICAgICAgIGlmIExpc3RfTGVuZ3RoKFNlbGVjdGlvbl9HZXRDb21wbGV4ZXMoKSkgPD0gMCB0aGVuXG4gICAgICAgICAgICAgICAgICAgIHJldHVybiBcIkVycm9yOiBObyBTdHJ1Y3R1cmUgU2VsZWN0ZWRcIlxuICAgICAgICAgICAgICAgIGVuZFxuICAgICAgICAgICAgICAgIENvbW1hbmRfU2V0UmliYm9uc1JlbmRlcihcInNlY29uZGFyeS1zdHJ1Y3R1cmVzXCIpXG4gICAgICAgICAgICAgICAgQ29tbWFuZF9TZXRTdXJmYWNlc1RyYW5zcGFyZW5jeSgwLjUpXG4gICAgICAgICAgICAgICAgQ29tbWFuZF9Db2xvcmluZ0F0b21zQm9uZHMoXCJkZWZhdWx0XCIsIG5pbCwgbmlsLCB0cnVlKVxuICAgICAgICAgICAgICAgIENvbW1hbmRfQ29sb3JpbmdSaWJib25zKFwiZGVmYXVsdFwiKVxuICAgICAgICAgICAgICAgIENvbW1hbmRfQ29sb3JpbmdTdXJmYWNlcyhcImRlZmF1bHRcIilcbiAgICAgICAgICAgICAgICByZXR1cm4gXCJTdWNjZXNzXCJcbiAgICAgICAgICAgIGVuZCJ9XQ==" class="btn">Run a script in Nanome</a>

-- Load molecule(s) and run a script (example code)

-> A scientist visits a web page for a project, selects multiple ligands and a protein, changes some aspect of the molecular representation (e.g. specific surface coloring) and clicks _Open in Nanome_.
-The Nanome application launches automatically loading in the ligands, aligning them to the protein and rendering a specific surface coloring.

-<a href="https://open.nanome.ai/#/<base64-payload>" class="btn">Open files and run a script in Nanome</a>

 ## Usage